Physics

 Prerequisites: PHYS 215 or consent of instructor.

-Design and execution of physics experiments.
-Most projects will be drawn from topics in modern physics, thermal physics, and electricity and magnetism.
-Results will be reported using standard journal style.
+Design, execution, and results analysis of longer-term physics experiments.
+Most projects will be drawn from topics in materials physics using microscopy.
+The work will be reported using standard journal style.
+The final project will extend work done into a senior thesis proposal.

 PHYS 398 SPECIAL TOPICS: JAN TERM TRAVEL (4 credits)